DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception: Introduction

 We fill in this gap and propose \Ours{}, a depth-guided multimodal fusion network which upgrades condition-aware sensor fusion for semantic perception with explicit local depth guidance (cf.~\cref{fig:teaser}).
-In \Ours{}, we introduce an auxiliary depth prediction head to enrich local features with implicit depth cues, while a global condition token is generated to guide each local-window cross-attention fusion.
+Building on CAFuser~\cite{cafuser}, we adopt its shared backbone with modality-specific feature adapters and its global CT that encodes scene-wide environmental conditions.
+Beyond this, in \Ours{} we introduce an \emph{auxiliary depth prediction head} that leverages lidar's pixel-aligned sparse depth measurements as noisy supervision to enrich local features with implicit depth cues to guide each local-window cross-attention fusion.
 This dual encoding of global environmental conditions and spatially-varying depth cues enables the network to make more precise decisions based on which sensor to rely more on for each feature.
 By incorporating depth cues, the fusion mechanism can adaptively adjust the weighting of each modality per image region, favoring the per-case more reliable sensor.
-Moreover, since the noisy depth reference is already available as one of our network's inputs, i.e.\ the lidar, depth supervision comes at \emph{no extra cost} compared to existing fusion pipelines.
+Moreover, since these noisy depth measurements are available as one of our network's inputs, i.e.\ the lidar, depth supervision comes at \emph{no extra cost} compared to existing fusion pipelines.
 The synergy between the global condition and local depth representation is especially beneficial in adverse conditions, which have been found~\cite{seeing_through_fog} to cause pronounced spatial variations in sensor reliability.

 Besides, training our model on adverse conditions poses additional challenges.
-For example, in fog or snowfall the lidar measurements, which serve as ground truth for depth, become inherently noisy~\cite{hahner2021fog,hahner2022lidar}, making the direct integration of standard depth estimation approaches and losses in our multi-tasking model infeasible.
+For example, in fog or snowfall the lidar measurements, which provide pixel-aligned depth supervision, become inherently noisy~\cite{hahner2021fog,hahner2022lidar}, making the direct integration of standard depth estimation approaches and losses in our multi-tasking model infeasible.
 In order to get a reliable training signal across all conditions, we carefully design our depth loss to be robust to sparse and noisy ground truth by combining an outlier-robust $L_1$ loss with strategies commonly used in monocular depth estimation.
 These strategies consist of an edge-aware smoothness loss to penalize depth gradients in uniform regions of the RGB image and a novel panoptic-edge-aware smoothness loss that better captures depth discontinuities between instances of the same semantic classes compared to previous semantic-edge-aware smoothness losses.

 Casting the \emph{training} of \Ours{} as a multi-tasking problem leverages the synergy between depth and semantics with minimal changes to the \emph{inference} pipeline.
 Extensive experiments on MUSES~\cite{MUSES} and DeLiVER~\cite{zhang2023delivering} demonstrate that \Ours{} sets the new state of the art in multi-sensor semantic perception across diverse conditions.